Knox White Paper

-The Knox Platform provides a robust set of features that are a superset of features on top of the basic Android platform, to fill security and management gaps, resolve pain points identified by enterprises, and meet the strict requirements of highly regulated industries.
+The Knox Platform provides a robust set of features on top of the basic Android platform to fill security and management gaps, resolve pain points identified by enterprises, and meet the strict requirements of highly regulated industries.
 The following summarizes the key differentiating features:

 The following sections describe how the Knox Platform provides an industry-leading ecosystem of products and services to secure and ease mobile device management.